David Long Jr. (linebacker): Miami Dolphins

 On March 17, 2023, Long signed a two-year, $11 million contract with the Miami Dolphins.
-He started all 17 games for the Dolphins in the 2023 season, recording a career-high and team-leading 113 tackles.
+He started all 17 games for the Dolphins in 2023, recording a career-high and team-leading 113 tackles.

-Long returned as a starter for six games in the 2024 season, but lost his starting job in Week 8, only playing on special teams for two more games before being released on November 13, 2024.
+Long returned as a starter for six games in 2024, but lost his starting job in Week 8, only playing on special teams for two more games before being released on November 13, 2024.
 He made 38 tackles during his season with the Dolphins.

 Detroit Lions

-On November 18, 2024, Long signed to the Detroit Lions practice squad.
-He was promoted to the active roster on November 27.
-Long played five games with the Lions during the 2024 season, making seven tackles and a fumble recovery.
+On November 18, 2024, Long was signed to the Detroit Lions' practice squad.
+He was promoted to the active roster nine days later.
+Long played five games with the Lions in 2024, making seven tackles and a fumble recovery.
 He was released on December 24.

 Tennessee Titans (second stint)

-On December 25, 2024, Long was claimed off waivers by the Tennessee Titans, set to return to the team that originally drafted him.
+On December 25, 2024, Long was claimed off waivers by the Titans.
 However, he was waived the next day after a failed physical.